Danny Greene: Criminal career

-Some investigators believed the premature explosion was caused by a radio signal, possibly from a short wave radio or a passing police car.
+Some investigators believed the premature explosion was caused by a radio signal, possibly from a shortwave radio or a passing police car.
 Others thought that Birns and Greene killed Sneperger after learning he was an informant.
 Sgt.
 Kovacic was told by an underworld source that Greene had pushed the detonator, killing Sneperger instantly.
 The case was never officially solved.
 On November 26, 1971, Frato was shot and killed at Cleveland's White City Beach.
 Greene was arrested and interrogated, he admitted to the killing but claimed self-defense.
 He said Frato had fired three shots at Greene, who was jogging and exercising his dogs and fired one back.
 Evidence seemed to corroborate Greene's story, and he was released.
 Cleveland police later learned Frato was armed and had an opportunity to kill Greene several weeks prior to the White Beach shooting.
 During their partnership, Greene and Frato had become so close that they had named sons after each other.

 Not long afterwards, Greene again found himself a target while jogging in White City Beach.
 A sniper, concealed several hundred feet away, fired several shots at Greene from a rifle.
 Instead of ducking to the ground, Greene pulled out his revolver and started shooting, while running toward his would-be assassin.
-The sniper fled and was never positively identified.
+The sniper fled and was never identified.
 Investigators learned that this attempt was part of a murder contract left by Birns.
 Greene left his wife and their three children for their own safety and moved to Collinwood, where he rented an apartment.

 Journalist Ned Whelan wrote about Greene: "Imagining himself as a feudal baron, he supported a number of destitute Collinwood families, paid tuition to Catholic schools for various children and, like the gangsters of the Twenties, actually had 50 twenty-pound turkeys delivered to needy households on Thanksgiving."
-He often picked up restaurant tabs for friends, neighbors, and acquaintances, and left generous tips.
-Greene evicted a bookmaker who operated out of a small Waterloo business, and kept a local bar in order by making personal visits.
+He often picked up restaurant tabs for friends, neighbors and acquaintances, and left generous tips.
+Greene evicted a bookmaker who operated out of a small Waterloo business, and kept a local bar in order by making visits.